Harim923/Axiom-Atlas/README.md

 ## 🚀 What's Coming Next?

-The follow-up system, **ProofGPT**, will extend this work by enabling:
+The follow-up system, ""FormalizerInsideLLM"", (previously known as **ProofGPT**), will extend this work by enabling:

 - **Proof synthesis** using the embedded axiom structure
 - **Theorem vectorization** for neural comparison
 - **Cross-foundation translation**, suggesting alternate proof strategies across axiom systems

-Stay tuned — ProofGPT will use Axiom-Atlas as its knowledge backbone.
+Stay tuned — Formalizer will use Axiom-Atlas as its knowledge backbone.

 ---